Christianity in Sohag Governorate: Overview

-There were riots between Copts and Muslims of Arab tribes in 1999.
+History

 Monk and prophet Shenute (about 350–465; Abbot of the White Monastery) was a key figure in the struggle against idolatry.
 The governorate was the site of violent clashes of Islamists versus the government.

+Recent history

+Security forces (SSI) arrested over 1,200 Coptic Christians in Sohag on the 15th of August 1998.

+There were riots between Copts and Muslims of Arab tribes in 1999.
+In 2000, 21 Christians were killed in an attack by Muslims from Arab tribes.

+Notable people

 The late Patriarch Stéphanos II Ghattas of the Coptic Catholic Church, a cardinal, was born in Sohag Governorate.